Instructional Services Live Action VideosPosted by Barth Paine on 9/17/2015

 It is exciting, important, and complex work to make things better for our students.
 As we approach various issues and topics throughout the school year, it will be helpful if we keep in mind that the quality of what we do will be determined, to a great extent, by how we think and how we act.
 Thank you to all Fremont Unified staff who strive every day to make getting a great education a reality for all of our students.

-August 20th PD Day a Success!Posted by Kim Wallace, Ed.D at 8/25/2015On August 20th, 41 Fremont Unified schools joined their colleagues at 14 different locations to learn about Professional Learning Communities (PLC’s).
+August 20th PD Day a Success!Posted by Kim Wallace, Ed.D on 8/25/2015On August 20th, 41 Fremont Unified schools joined their colleagues at 14 different locations to learn about Professional Learning Communities (PLC’s).
 This was the first time in most employees’ careers in FUSD of ever having a district-wide staff development day provided in this manner.

 To set the stage, an administrator assigned to each site showed the following Instructional Services video about the district’s long-term commitment to PLC’s: https://www.fremont.k12.ca.us/Page/29311